google/import-mailbox-to-gmail/README.md

   e.g. `./import-mailbox-to-gmail.py --from_message 74336`
 * If any of the folders have a ".mbox" extension, it will be dropped when creating the label for it in Gmail.
+* To import mail from Apple Mail.app, make sure you export it first - the raw Apple Mail files can't be imported.
+You can export a folder by right clicking it in Apple Mail and choosing "Export Mailbox".
 * If any of the folders have a ".mbox" extension and a file named "mbox" in them, the contents of the "mbox" file will be imported to the label named as the folder.
 This is how Apple Mail exports are structured.